ab47cp/CODSOFT/README.md

 # CODSOFT
 CODSOFT JAVA INTERNSHIP

-This is a Number Guessing Game written in java :)
+This is a Repo containing my project's codes ( Codsoft internship )

 I hope you will like it